Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Robber Effects

-- Blocks Production: The hex with the robber produces nothing
+- Blocks production: The hex with the robber produces nothing

 - Stealing: When you place the robber, steal 1 random card from any player adjacent to that hex